 11. Be a beach bum.

 Head to a nearby beach, soak up some rays, and enjoy the cool ocean (just don’t forget the SPF!).
 Jones Beach State Park in Wantagh offers 6.5 miles of ocean beach and two swimming pools, perfect for relaxing and enjoying the precious summer months.
 Don’t go home without trying your hand at shuffleboard.
-For more beaches on Long Island, check out our round up.
+Plus, check out our round up of the best beaches on Long Island.

 12. Be a scientist for a day.